The Defiance of Mary Bankes

 Explore her life and legend though three audio story points located at the south west gate house, in the west bailey and near the gloriette in the inner ward.

-But her defiance didn’t end there.
+But Mary's defiance didn’t end with the fall of the castle.
 After years of petitioning Parliament, she lived to see her family estates returned and the restoration of King Charles II.

 Even her enemies were impressed.
 The victorious Parliamentarians eventually presented her with the keys to Corfe Castle as a tribute to her courage, and you can still see them today at the Bankes family’s later home, Kingston Lacy, a few miles from Corfe Castle near Wimborne Minster.